Celarity Blog • Updated Feb 1, 2023

 Consultants and freelancers typically work on more than just one project at a time and have more than one person they report to.
-Ensuring you have a clear understanding of their priorities, time allocations and availability will allow you to effectively manage the contract team.
+Ensuring you have a clear understanding of their priorities, time allocations, and availability will allow you to manage the contract team effectively.

 Provide open and honest feedback to freelancers & consultants on strengths and provide recommendations on areas for improvement.
-Keep consultants engaged by sending them development opportunities, connect with them one-on-one, and when applicable, help to promote their brand too.
+Keep consultants engaged by sending them development opportunities, connecting with them one-on-one, and when applicable, helping to promote their brand too.

 Why Employee Engagement Is Important

 When your team is not passionate or uninspired, they’ll disengage.
 Employees want to know the work they perform is making a positive impact on their company.
 According to Gallup State of the American Workplace report, only one-third of U.S. employees feel engaged in their workplace.
 And only about one in five say their performance is managed in a way that motivates them to do outstanding work.
 Ultimately, engaged employees are more successful brand ambassadors and perform at their best because they’re more passionate about their organization’s purpose and mission.